-All students entering college credit programs may be required to take a state-mandated post-secondary education readiness test.
-The College accepts scores on ACT, SAT, ACCUPLACER or PERT placement tests that are no more than two years old.
+All students entering college credit programs may be required to take a state-mandated post-secondary education readiness test per Section 1008.30, FS, and Florida SBE Rule 6A-10.0315..
+The College accepts scores on ACT, SAT, ACCUPLACER, PERT, or CLT placement tests that are no more than two years old.
 Transfer students should have their transcripts evaluated to determine whether they will be required to take a placement test.

-Placement testing is available at the College.
+Placement testing is available at the College's main campus, Live Oak Location, and Perry Location using the ACCUPLACER and PERT exams.
 Advance registration for placement testing is required.
 Interested parties may contact the Testing Center at 850-973-9451 or testing@nfc.edu to schedule a test.
 A ten (\$10) dollar testing fee must be paid prior to testing if attending NFC (\$35 if not attending NFC).
 This fee is required for both first-time testing and re-takes.